Support & well-being

-If you feel that a member of your team should be referred to Occupational Health, the referral and the reasons for this must be discussed with the member of staff before they are referred so that everyone understands and consent is obtained for the purpose of the referral.
+If you feel that a member of your team should be referred to Occupational Health, the referral and the reasons for this must be discussed with the employee before they are referred so that everyone understands the purpose of the referral.

 These appointments are an opportunity for the person to discuss health and work-related issues in confidence with an occupational health professional.

-The individual has the right to refuse referral, however the individual must be aware that further decisions and actions may have to be made without the benefit of a medical assessment.
+The individual has the right to refuse any reports being released following the consultation.
+However, the individual must be aware that further decisions and actions may have to be made without Occupational Health recommendation and guidance.

 If you are a manager and feel that you need to refer a member of your team to the Occupational Health Service, please speak to your HR contact who will assist with completing a referral via the ITrent system

 Please ensure all management referrals are accompanied by the employee’s current job description.
 2-year attendance record, reason for the referral, specific questions to be answered and any relevant risk assessments.